Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Need to fix Chef Zero provisioner - Test Kitchen doesn't know it is available to it yet

 Opscode merged a bunch of work to make Test Kitchen work better with non-Unix Linux to work better with bourne shell.
 Using Test Kitchen to Juniper test network switches (JunOS is transactional).
+Will allow us to test against some old Sparc Slaves.
+Now we can use Test Kitchen for nearly everything internal to Opscode.

 ## What will we do now?
 What needs to happen next?